One of the most underestimated superpowers today is to read every day.

 Thus, it is a foolish decision not to read.

 Invest in Yourself, Read Every Day

 It must be the only shortcut to learning more in less time.
-Authors have spent thousands of hours thinking, researching, writing, and rewriting books and you can access them anywhere in the world in less than a minute and start reading.
+Authors have spent hundreds and sometimes thousands of hours thinking, researching, writing, and rewriting books and you can access them anywhere in the world in less than a minute.

 Smart Is Sexy

 This is where the power of books is hidden.

 You may read a book and won’t make sense of it, but you'll eventually notice how much easier you can come up with a solution to a certain problem just because you have read it in a book.

 You'll gradually accumulate knowledge in different topics, your brain will make creative connections, and the knowledge you have acquired allow you to become a superhuman.

 You can tell me smart is not sexy but talking to an attractive person who is also smart and knowledgeable, curious and willing to learn, is the sexiest thing in the world.